Universal Design

 4. Perceptible Information | The design communicates necessary information effectively to the user, regardless of ambient conditions or the user's sensory abilities. | 4a.
 Use different modes (pictorial, verbal, tactile) for redundant presentation of essential information. |

-5. Tolerance for Error | The design minimizes hazards and the adverse consequences of accidental or unintended actions. | 5a.
-Arrange elements to minimize hazards and errors: most used elements, most accessible; hazardous elements eliminated, isolated, or shielded. |
+5. Tolerance for Error | The design minimises hazards and the adverse consequences of accidental or unintended actions. | 5a.
+Arrange elements to minimise hazards and errors: most used elements, most accessible; hazardous elements eliminated, isolated, or shielded. |

 6. Low Physical Effort | The design can be used efficiently and comfortably and with a minimum of fatigue. | 6a.
 Allow user to maintain a neutral body position. |